3arthqu4ke/headlessmc/README.md

 [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml).

 ### Configuring HeadlessMc
+- HeadlessMc stores its configuration in `HeadlessMC/config.properties`.
+- On Windows and Linux Java versions in certain folders get detected automatically and HeadlessMc can download missing Java distributions.
+  But you can also specify which Java installations HeadlessMc can use to run the game.
+  Open the file `HeadlessMC/config.properties` and add a key called `hmc.java.versions`, with a `;` seperated list of java versions HeadlessMc can use, like this:
+    ```properties
+    hmc.java.versions=C:/Program Files/Java/jre-<version>/bin/java;C:/Program Files/Java/jdk-<version>/bin/java
+    ```
+- Restart HeadlessMc or use `config -refresh` and then `java -refresh`, HeadlessMc should now know which Java versions to use.

-HeadlessMc can be configured using properties.
-These can be passed as SystemProperties from the command line or via the `HeadlessMc/config.properties` file.
+Properties can also be passed as SystemProperties from the command line.
 For available properties see the [HmcProperties](headlessmc-api/src/main/java/me/earth/headlessmc/api/config/HmcProperties.java), the
 [LauncherProperties](headlessmc-launcher/src/main/java/me/earth/headlessmc/launcher/LauncherProperties.java), the
 [JLineProperties](headlessmc-jline/src/main/java/me/earth/headlessmc/jline/JLineProperties.java), the